Talking about Weight Loss with Your Patients

 When initiating a conversation about weight, many healthcare practitioners find success in focusing on the health aspects of their patients’ weight.
 Patient should understand that obesity is a complex disease.
 The statistics bespeak a troubling future for the obese population: the risk of diseases such as diabetes, high blood pressure and even cancer rises with a person’s Body Mass Index.
 We know that the mortality rate also rises as the patient’s BMI gets higher.
-In fact, obesity is the second leading cause of preventable deaths behind smoking.
+In fact, obesity is the leading cause of preventable death in the United States.

 To be a candidate for Bariatric Surgery at the New Jersey Bariatric Center, patients must:

 - Be at least 18 years of age

 - Have a BMI of 40 or greater